Carlos Barreto (fighter)

-Carlos Barreto (born 22 July 1968, in Rio de Janeiro is a retired Brazilian mixed martial arts fighter, bjj coach, Black House founder who was trained by the legendary Carlson Gracie.
+Carlos Barreto (born 22 July 1968) is a retired Brazilian mixed martial arts fighter, BJJ coach, and Black House founder who was trained by the legendary Carlson Gracie.
 A veteran of both the UFC and Pride Fighting Championships, Barreto holds notable wins over Ben Rothwell, Kevin Randleman and Dan Bobish.
 He won the IVC Heavyweight Championship in 1999.

 Background

 Barreto trained in Muay Thai as a teenager.
 After meeting Ricardo Liborio, he began attending jiu-jitsu training at the Carlson Gracie academy.